dangnelson/WATERBEAR-Shed/03 Roof/Roof.md

 ## 02 Gables <a name="gables"></a>

-Assemble the gables on a flat surface.
+Cut, then assemble the gables on a flat surface.
 Stand them up one at a time, squaring them to the edge.
-Cut a forty five degree edge onto a 2x4 and attach to the roof floor and gable to keep it from tipping until the rafters are installed.
+Cut a forty five degree edge onto the end of a 2x4x8.
+Attach it to the roof floor first, then while using a gable using the Nail Gun to keep it from tipping until the rafters are installed.

 ![](images/C02.svg)